 The answer is to either move the switch further away from the users, which is not usually practical, fit a soundproof cabinet which is expensive or to change the fans.

-Fans come in various sizes and are typically 40 mm in switches.
-They can be 5 volts or 12 volts and can have 2 or 3 wires.
+Switch fans are typically 40mm and can be 5 or 12 volts and can have 2 or 3 wires.
 Replacement involves shutting down the switch to take it apart and finding out the specification for the new fan and then reassembling.
 Once a fan is obtained, more downtime is needed to install it.

 The key to making this effort worthwhile is buying the right fan.
 It is possible to purchase fans designed to be quiet.
 These have better bearings, vibration absorbing rubber mounts and blades designed to smooth the airflow to reduce noise.
 These are more expensive and take time to fit, but the benefit to the office environment is worth it.